Artist George Bumann

 “By forcing yourself to stay in one place and be there, you see more magic than you’d ever realize,” he says.

 Other things can happen too.
 Like the time an elk wandered over and bit a hunk out of a sculpture he was working on.

 Bumann is a close and careful observer.
 He invests himself in the landscape and rewards us, his audience, with poetic insights — “the hunger-sharp hip bones of the winter weary cows” — and sculpted works that seek to capture what he calls “the overlooked magic in the everyday things of life.”

 Bumann loves spending time in Yellowstone during the winter.
 “The margin between life and death is thin” in the colder months, he says.
 And “the contrast between hunter and hunted, between survival and not, is stark.”

 What is it that draws Bumann to Wyoming?

 “Wildness.
 The complete breadth and width of nature at its full glory,” he says.
 “Wildness brings with it the ability to find yourself.
 Wild nature offers us something we can’t find anywhere else.”

 Learn how to best experience Wyoming's national parks, where to spot wildlife,

 how to find the perfect dude ranch and more.

-turning day into night for several minutes revealing the night sky.
+turning day into night for two-and-a-half minutes revealing the night sky.